 Basically, a Texas Sheet Cake is a chocolate cake baked in a jelly roll pan and then iced (while hot) with a cooked, fudge icing to make the densely chocolatey, moist, brownie-like dessert that you could imagine.

-My mom, who was an incredible baker, made the most delicious, rich, moist, brownie/cake dessert that she called a Texas Sheet Cake.
+My mom, who was an incredible baker, made the most delicious Texas Sheet Cake.
 I adored when she made it and watched diligently to learn the recipe and implement it in my own home.

-Over the years, I discovered that it is a southern classic.
-It is also a big funeral cake – meaning you take it with you as a condolence to the grieving family.
-I’m not sure where my Pittsburgh mother got the recipe, but she would have made any southern cook proud!
+Over the years, I discovered that it is a Southern classic.
+It’s also a big funeral cake – meaning you take it with you as a condolence to the grieving family.
+I’m not sure where my Pittsburgh mother got the recipe, but she would have made any Southern cook proud!
 I also don’t think she ever took it with her to funerals, but ya never know.

 Wait.
 I’m not done.
-The warm cake and the warm frosting marry and produce this ‘love child’ of a thin, pudding-like layer of chocolate deliciousness that stays soft and pudding-like even when the cake is cooled.
+The warm cake and the cooked, hot frosting marry and produce this ‘love child’ of a thin, pudding-like layer of chocolate deliciousness that stays soft and pudding-like even when the cake is cooled.

 The origin of the original Texas sheet cake is a bit of a mystery.
 The recipe has been traced back to the 1960s and there are as many variations as there are cooks.

 I have heard a few reasons why it is referred to as a ‘Texas’ sheet cake.
 One is because it is huge and flat like Texas.
 The recipe also uses classic Texas ingredients like pecans.
 The best theory is that it is a ‘Texas’ sheet cake because it is flamboyantly rich…..like Texans.
 That theory is my favorite.
 Let’s go with that one!